-The UPF ((MB)-UPF) is used for delivery of MBS flows to RAN via shared tunnel and QoS enforcement for MBS services.
+The MB-UPF is used for delivery of MBS flows to RAN (or PSA-UPF) and QoS enforcement for MBS services.
 The UPF performs the following functions to support MBS:

 - Packet filtering for MBS flows.

-- Replication of MBS data packets to different RAN nodes.
+- Distribution of MBS data packets to different RAN nodes (or PSA-UPF nodes).

 - Delivery of MBS flows to RAN via shared MBS traffic delivery over N3.